Drishti Rajkhowa

-Drishti Rajkhowa (Assamese: দৃষ্টি ৰাজখোৱা) alias Drishti Asom, (Real name: Manoj Rabha) was the Commander of the 109 battalion of ULFA until 2011, the banned outlawed group of Assam.
+Drishti Rajkhowa alias Drishti Asom, (Real name: Manoj Rabha) was until 2011 the Commander of the 109 battalion of ULFA, the banned outlawed group of Assam.
 He is said to be one of the close confidantes of the group's commander-in-chief Paresh Baruah and an RPG expert.
 He is also a central committee member of the group.

-In November 2011, ULFA commander-in-chief Paresh Baruah ranked up him as the Deputy commander-in-chief along with Bijay Das alias Bijay Chinese, forming a new central committee after Arabinda Rajkhowa and his followers involved with Lateral talk to GoI.
+In November 2011, ULFA commander-in-chief Paresh Baruah promoted him as the deputy commander-in-chief along with Bijay Das alias Bijay Chinese, forming a new central committee after Arabinda Rajkhowa and his followers involved with Lateral talk to government of India.

 Militancy life

 Manoj Rabha joined the ULFA in 1988 and adopted the alias Drishti Rajkhowa.
 He was trained in Myanmar and Afghanistan-Pakistan border.

 Secret killing of family

 On the night of 9 March 1999, Drishti Rakhowa's parents Dhaneswar Rabha and Sushila Rabha were killed by SULFA, behind the mask of the Secret killings of Assam.
 Since then, the parental home of Drishti remained 'no person land'.